josdejong/svelte-jsoneditor/README.md

 ### properties

 - `content: { json: JSON } | { text: string }` Pass the JSON contents to be rendered in the JSONEditor.
 Contents is an object containing a property `json` and `text`.
 Only one of the two must be defined.
 In case of `tree` mode, `json` is used.
 In case of `code` mode, `text` is used.
+- `defaultContent: { json: JSON } | { text: string }` Pass contents to be set as the content value on first render.
+This is helpful specifically for React or other scenarios where you want to pass a start value into the editor without controlling content on each change.
 - `mode: 'tree' | 'code'`.
 Open the editor in `'tree'` mode (default) or `'code'` mode.
 - `mainMenuBar: boolean` Show the main menu bar.
 Default value is `true`.
 - `navigationBar: boolean` Show the navigation bar with, where you can see the selected path and navigate through your document from there.
 Default value is `true`.